-Having the right face shape is important to the cut as it complements an oval face shape best.
+The right face shape is important to the cut as it complements an oval face shape best.
 The hair type itself is also important.
-The best hair that works is straight heavy hair.
-You can get the same look with finer hair but, for Corry, heavier hair works best.
+The best texture that works for a hard hair style like this is straight heavy hair.
+You can get the same look with finer hair, but for Corry, heavier hair works best.

 #22: Faux Hawk with Classic Taper and Hard Part Line

-“This haircut goes with any face shape.
-For styling products, go with a shiny hard holding gel or with a dry paste look and give it some volume,” Jaime advises.
+These hair cuts for men go with any face shape.
+For styling products, go with a shiny hard-holding gel or a dry paste look and add some volume.

 #23: High Taper Fade with Long Straight Line Part

-This hairstyle is called a bald fade combover with hard part.
-Barber Mo from Florida suggests to ask your barber for a high taper fade long straight line part to get this specific hairstyle.
+This hairstyle is called a bald fade combover with a hard part.
+Barber Mo from Florida suggests asking your barber for a high taper fade long straight line for getting this specific hairstyle.